MStylesMS/ParadoxFX/docs/ParadoxFX_Func_Spec.md

   - `setBackgroundMusicVolume`: Real-time volume adjustment
   - `clearSpeechQueue`: Immediate speech queue management

-- **Enhanced Status Reporting:**
+-- **Enhanced Status Reporting:**
   - Real-time audio subsystem status (background music, effects, speech queue)
-  - Multi-zone device health and performance monitoring
+  - Multi-zone device health and basic performance monitoring (heartbeat)
-  - Audio latency and performance metrics
+  - Detailed audio latency and low-level platform performance metrics are not currently published by the code; consider opening an issue to specify required telemetry (see `docs/Issues.md`).
-  - Platform-specific hardware status reporting
+  - Platform-specific hardware status reporting is available at a heartbeat level; deeper metrics require additional instrumentation.

-- **Configuration Management:**
+-- **Configuration Management:**
-  - Runtime configuration updates via MQTT
   - Device discovery and capability reporting
   - Remote logging and debugging capabilities

+  NOTE: Runtime hot-reload of the full `pfx.ini` via MQTT is not implemented; configuration is parsed at startup.
+If runtime configuration updates are required, add a tracked item in `docs/Issues.md`.

 ### 6. Comprehensive Device Configuration